-Parents/Carers-including but not limited to
+To support strong attendance we expect Parents/Carers-including but not limited to:

-- Providing up to date and accurate contact information - Providing the school with more than one emergency contact - Ensuring that their child(ren) attend school regularly and have excellent school attendance - Ensuring that their child (ren) are punctual - Not taking their child(ren) out of school during term time for holidays - Informing the school of their child's absence on the first day of absence - Keeping in regular contact with the school during a period of absence
+- Ensuring that their child(ren) attend school daily and have excellent school attendance - Providing up to date and accurate contact information - Providing the school with more than one emergency contact - Ensuring that their child (ren) are punctual - Not taking their child(ren) out of school during term time for holidays, only request a leave of absence in exceptional circumstances and do so 2 weeks in advance.

-Contacting the school for support if school attendance/punctuality is a challenge
+- Informing the school of their child's absence on the first day of absence - Keeping in regular contact with the school during a period of absence - Contacting the school for support if school attendance/punctuality is a challenge - Book any medical appointment around the school day where possible.